kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru-challenges.md

 #### The process
 Converting the animation example started off well:
-- I reimagined the original `JQuery` code into a standalone `React` component.
+- I reimagined the original `jQuery` code into a standalone `React` component.
 - The algorithm took the clicked image, calculated a `CSS` transform to make it big, then animated it via `CSS`.
 It was buttery smooth, and I was pleased.

 What I failed to account for was future enhancements.
 Naturally I wanted some image gallery nav controls shortly after.
 Some problems: